Skip to content

 Project structure

-src/kerncap.{hip,hpp} HSA tool loaded via HSA_TOOLS_LIB (capture)
+src/kerncap.{hip,hpp} HSA tool loaded via LD_PRELOAD (rocprofiler-sdk registration)

 src/replay.cpp VA-faithful HSA kernel replay binary (kerncap-replay)